Restaurant in Namur, Belgium

 Brasserie François sits at Place Saint-Aubain 3, one of Namur's more composed central squares, with the Saint-Aubain Cathedral as its immediate neighbour.
 The location gives the address a setting that few brasseries in Wallonia can match on sheer visual weight.
 That context matters if you're planning a meal around the city rather than treating the restaurant as the sole destination.

-Verified data for this venue is sparse: no confirmed price tier, no awards on record, no chef name published in our database.
+Verified data is sparse: no confirmed price tier, no awards on record, no chef name published in our database.
 That absence of formal recognition doesn't disqualify it, but it does shape expectations.
 Brasserie François reads as a neighbourhood-anchored, accessible dining room rather than a venue competing for column inches against Boury or Zilte in Belgium's upper tier.
 For the food-and-wine traveller visiting Namur, that positioning is genuinely useful: you can walk in with moderate expectations and a good chance of a satisfying, honest meal.

 On the wine front, Belgian brasseries in this price bracket typically anchor their lists around accessible French regional bottles, with a handful of Belgian producers appearing more frequently now that the country's wine output has grown in seriousness.
 Without a confirmed list for Brasserie François, we can't verify specific pours, but the brasserie format generally favours by-the-glass breadth over cellar depth.
 If wine program detail is your primary criterion, Atelier de Bossimé and Basile cuisine gourmande are worth checking before you commit here.

 For the explorer building an itinerary around Belgian dining more broadly, Namur sits at a reasonable distance from the country's heavier-hitter restaurants.
 Venues like Hof van Cleve and Willem Hiele represent Belgium's most demanding dining, while Bozar Restaurant in Brussels sits closer and offers a more directly comparable urban dining experience.
-Brasserie François occupies an entirely different register: casual, central, and suited to a long lunch rather than a landmark dinner.
+Brasserie François occupies an entirely different register: casual, central, suited to a long lunch rather than a landmark dinner.

 Against Namur's peer set, Brasserie François sits in the more accessible bracket.
 Attablez-vous and L'Espièglerie are both €€€ addresses with creative or modern menus that will suit a special occasion or a diner who wants the kitchen to take risks.
 If that's your profile, neither Brasserie François nor the other €€ options in the set are the right call.